wassim-k/sp-entity/README.md

 ### Sample Generated Code

-#### employeeFields.ts
+#### employeeFields.ts *(auto-generated)*
-An *{entityName}Fields.ts* file is generated with mappings for default fields in list returned by SharePoint's rest API.
-You may modify file by adding/removing field mappings, updating property names and adding/removing expand fields for lookups (e.g. *office.city* and *office.country*).
+An *{entityName}Fields.ts* file is generated with mappings for default fields in the list returned by SharePoint's rest API.
+You may modify the file by adding/removing field mappings, updating property names and adding/removing expand fields for lookups (e.g. *office.city* and *office.country*).

 > Make sure to run *spe* tool after modifying this file to automatically update related interfaces.
 ```typescript